Brock Yates: Background

-Yates was the son of American author Raymond F. Yates.
+Yates was the son of American author Raymond Francis Yates and the former Marguerite Wendel.
 He was born and raised in Lockport, New York and graduated from Lockport High School in 1951.
 Yates' first articles appeared in Science and Mechanics magazine when he was 16 years old.
 He graduated from Hobart College and spent time in the United States Navy.